 More skeletons.
 More darkness.
 The Paris Catacombs are some of the largest in Europe: a tangled web of underground tunnels, filled with the bones of some six million corpses.

 This 200-mile labyrinth of death is very easy to get lost in, so stay close to your friends, lest you become its newest resident.
 Or rather, stay close to your guide.
 We recommend you do a skip-the-line guided tour of the Paris Catacombs and learn why they were dug in the Middle Ages and how they came to be filled with the dead.

 With over 900 years of torture in its history, it’s no wonder that the Tower of London is one of the UK’s most haunted destinations.

 You may even encounter some royalty, as it is said that Anne Boleyn, the second wife of King Henry VIII, still walks the Tower’s corridors today – not always with her head.

-While you’re in the city, why not take a ghostly tour of London’s East End and walk the streets once stalked by Jack the Ripper and terrorised by the Kray twins?
-You could even stay at the Georgian House Hotel, where some say they have heard voices and children playing, even though there were no other guests in the same area at that time.
+While you’re in the city, why not take a ghostly tour of London and walk the streets once stalked by Jack the Ripper and terrorised by the Kray twins?
+If you’re looking to stay in one of London’s many boutique hotels on your trip, you could even stay at the Georgian House Hotel, where some say they have heard voices and children playing, even though there were no other guests in the same area at that time.